 Our Vegetarian Nasi Goreng or Indonesian Fried Rice is perfect for a quick and simple breakfast or brunch although you can change it to your taste.

 Make it vegan.
-Simply substitute the egg for a plant-based protein such as tofu or tempeh.
+Simply substitute the egg for a plant-based protein such as tofu, some vegan shrimp, or tempeh.

 Add more veggies.
 We wanted to keep our recipe quick and simple, but when we make Nasi Goreng for lunch or dinner, we love adding some veggies such as red pepper, green beans, carrots, or mushrooms.